Tour start → end dates | Price | Enquire |

 Day 6

-Our journey starts from the Kalahari sands of Nata and ends at Kasane, where we have lunch and a quick siesta before exploring the Chobe National Park by boat.
+Rise with the sun for an intimate bush walk, decoding the wild’s secrets through animal tracks and hidden signs, a perspective beyond the safari vehicle.
+We journey through the scenic Kalahari sands and arrive in Kasane in time for a leisurely lunch and a short rest before exploring the Chobe National Park by boat.
 Our leisurely boat cruise allows us to witness the numerous elephants that frequent the river during the afternoon hours, allowing us to get up close and personal with them.

 Accommodation: Two per Room Thebe River Safaris or Kwalape Safari Lodge